FLNG – great technology, wrong business model

 Speculating on eternal stratospheric prices in any given market and those prices to be sustainable for decades is not only foolish.
 It is outright criminal.

-Project Developers going for fancies such as FLNG are often wilfully turning a blind eye onto reality.
+Project Developers going for fancies such as FLNG are often wilfully turning a blind eye to reality.

 Before this becomes even more of a rant, let’s turn our eye back on FLNG.
 Is it all doomed then?

-Sometimes the worst problems of FLNG can be dealt with in a close to the shore environment.
-A typical situation would be a river mouth such as the Niger delta that is awash with Natural Gas flaring but also is crisscrossed by waterways and dotted with countless swamps.
+Sometimes the worst problems of FLNG can be dealt with in a close-to-the-shore environment.
+A typical situation would be a river mouth such as the Niger Delta that is awash with Natural Gas flaring but also is crisscrossed by waterways and dotted with countless swamps.
 It’s still very calm waters so sloshing would not be an issue just as spacing is usually not a problem.
-Many things can still be done onshore – only the critical pieces of the liquefaction process might sit on a barge instead on solid ground.
-Advantages are clear.
-Building the most expensive piece of the liquefaction chain in a workshop environment instead in the jungle would sometimes weight up the cost of the barge.
+Many things can still be done onshore – only the critical pieces of the liquefaction process might sit on a barge instead of on solid ground.
+The advantages are clear.
+Building the most expensive piece of the liquefaction chain in a workshop environment instead of in the jungle would sometimes weigh up the cost of the barge.

 Or sometimes you have to be quick and use an LNG transport vessel as floating storage on a fixed jetty until your heavier gear comes online.

-Who wants to convince me now that there can be no other miracle development after shale became a monster in the US?
+Who wants to convince me now that there can be no other miracle development after shale becomes a monster in the US?

 0 replies